-

 You will remember from an earlier report that we bought a house in Beihai, southern China just before Christmas.
 April saw our first opportunity to go and see the house in person.
 Fortunately it was as lovely as we had hoped from the pictures we had seen, and this report is one of proud new home-owners showing off their new home!
 Hope you like it.

 The home is semi-detached in a compound, just 5 minutes from a long beach.
 We have three floors, with 4 bedrooms (one being used as a computer room), bathrooms for every room, and lounges on every floor.
-Here is the third / top floor – note the attic space in the first photo!
+The top floor has two bedrooms, a lounge, and an attic space.

-This is the second / middle floor – the floor we are mainly living on, with the all new curtains that Shanhong loves and the themed ‘yellow’ and ‘blue’ bathrooms!
+The middle floor is the one we are living on, with the all new curtains that Shanhong loves and the themed ‘yellow’ and ‘blue’ bathrooms!
 If you look closely, you’ll find teddy came with us – as always!
 The bath was a huge bonus – big enough for us both to enjoy!

-Below is the first/lower floor – there is also a basement for the washing machine, cleaning materials etc, and a nice garage for our electric bike!
+The ground floor has the kitchen, dining room and main lounge.
+There is also a basement for the washing machine, cleaning materials etc, and a nice garage for our electric bike.
+Don't forget, clicking on any pic opens the full gallery!

 -